golang/website/_content/doc/go1.27.md

 Tracebacks for modules with `go` directives configuring Go 1.27 or later will now include [runtime/pprof](https://pkg.go.dev/runtime/pprof) goroutine labels in the header line.
-This behavior can be disabled with `GODEBUG=tracebacklabels=0` (added in [Go 1.26](/doc/godebug#go-126)).
+This behavior can be disabled with `tracebacklabels=0` `GODEBUG` setting (added in [Go 1.26](/doc/godebug#go-126)).
 This opt-out is expected to be kept indefinitely in case goroutine labels acquire sensitive information that shouldn't be made available in tracebacks.